YLiu-101/FutureMakers2022/README.md

 What a wild day today！This is by far the hardest day.
 I dived into backpropagation along with the structure of neural networks.
 Now I'm beginning to understand the nuance of coding a good model for ML.
 It's not as simple as using a few pre-built functions.
 You really need to tune it to the data.

+### Day 6

+Today we dived in CNN's.
+They are much better at image analysis and recognition than your good ol' neural network.
+They go through several steps:

+* Convolution function - extracts specific features through the use of a kernel, ends up creating a feature matrix.
+* Pooling - Reduces the number of pixels in the image.
+Max pooling is more popular than average pooling.
+It does this to reduce computational cost and also for better feature extraction
+* Repeat - Repeat the above two steps
+* Neural network - Now we feed the resulting layers into a neural network, where it classifies the photo.
+We do this through a flattening input layer